RHFieldProductManagement/acm-htb/rhacm-prerelease.md

     acm-operator-subscription   advanced-cluster-management   acm-custom-registry   release-2.5
     ~~~

-17. You can find the ACM UI by checking for its route:
+17. You can find the ACM UI (the "multicloud console") by checking for its route:

     ~~~bash
-    $ oc get routes | grep multicloud multicloud-console   multicloud-console.apps.cluster1-example.com          management-ingress   https   reencrypt/Redirect   None
+    $ oc get routes -A | grep multicloud multicloud-console   multicloud-console.apps.cluster1-example.com          management-ingress   https   reencrypt/Redirect   None
     ~~~